-In the United States, customs authorities now use advanced data to expedite the clearance process, a practice that will become more widespread in the years ahead.
+In the United States, customs authorities now use advanced data to expedite the clearance process – a practice that will become more widespread in the years to come.
 In most countries, however, the clearance process happens manually.
 First, in what is known as a primary inspection, incoming packages are visually inspected by a customs official who decides whether to clear each item for delivery, or forward it for secondary inspection.

 There are several reasons a shipment may be subject to secondary inspection* or denied clearance**: